HailtheWhale/Construct_Robotics_Courses/README.md

 Example: The Intro Courses: Intro to C++, Intro to Python, Intro to Linux, will all be subfolders under "Intro Courses."

 ## File Use
 Separate readme files have been added to each course for info on how to run the given program.
+Additional locational info of where the exercise was in the lessons is provided as part of the file.